We paid off our mortgage. Goodbye, bank!

 The moment of truth, mailing our last mortgage payment

 How Did We Payoff Our Mortgage Nearly 14 Years Early?

 - We ate all of the food we bought at the grocery store.

-We live in less house than we could afford and made extra principal payments, which we didn’t do before.
+- We live in a “tiny” house, a much smaller house than we could afford and made extra principal payments.

 I feel like we have the ability to do anything we set our minds to.
 Yeah, it might be a cliche, but it’s true.

 We took on a $70k mortgage last year, set a lofty goal to crush it, and we DID IT!
 We really did pay off the mortgage.
 It’s almost unbelievable!

 Before 2015, I thought we were going to be in debt forever.
 I felt powerless.
 I thought we’d be saddled with that “shoulda, coulda, woulda” attitude, always wishing we’d be living life rather than actually living it.

 I think this entire experience of downsizing our home and crushing our debt showed us what power we have to make changes in our life and finances.

 2. We Have Control Over How Much Money We Earn and Where it Goes.